stefanjay/docker-compose-icinga2-buster/README.md

 -OR-

-* Run the command from any directory to start the icinga2 stack
+* Run the command from any directory to start the icinga2 stack `docker-compose -f <repo-path>/docker-compose.yml up -d`

 Icinga Web is provided on { localhost:<port> } **8080** and you can access the Icinga 2 API on port **5665**.
 The default user of Icinga Web is `icingaadmin` with password `icinga`.